 The process was exhausting, but to see him move smoothly out of the house on that day, proud of what HE picked, and looking like a gentleman, well, that made me proud.
 I had flashes of the pride that went into dressing back when my granny and grandpapa were younger, and it made me smile.
 Those rich browns encased in every color one could imagine.
 And here I have my own caramel baby, dressed to the nines in a color that is cool, mature, and so very him.

 I’m proud.
-Not in the sinful way, at least I hope not.
+Not in a sinful way, at least I hope not.
 But I am proud.
-I’m proud because society stated that having a child at nineteen would certainly ensure that he would lag behind others in a “two parent environment.”
+I’m proud because society stated that having a child at nineteen would certainly ensure that he would lag behind others in a “two-parent environment.”
 Nothing is ever stated that sometimes those two parents may not live as one for seven years, but then they’ll get it right.
 I’m proud because he is proof positive that villages rock.
 I’m proud because this is NOT just me and Mr. Houseful, but an extended family of grandparents, aunts, uncles, great grandparents, and friends.
 Tons of friends.
 All of us have poured into him, and each day he reflects what we shine.

 I realize that no matter how much he may get on my nerves, I’m raising a decent child.
 Mr. Houseful is showing exactly what goes into becoming a great addition to society.
 I LOVE the ode to old-time ways of dressing.
 It makes me happy.